EmilStenstrom/django-components/README.md

 If you are using autodiscovery, keep a few points in mind:

 - Avoid defining any logic on the module-level inside the `components` dir, that you would not want to run anyway.
-- Components inside the auto-imported files still need to be registered with `@component.register()`
+- Components inside the auto-imported files still need to be registered with `@dc.register()`
 - Auto-imported component files must be valid Python modules, they must use suffix `.py`, and module name should follow [PEP-8](https://peps.python.org/pep-0008/#package-and-module-names).

 Autodiscovery can be disabled in the [settings](#disable-autodiscovery).